eamonn/star-wars-search/README.md

 could have re-ordered that array.
 The solution I would usually use is to hold objects in key value pairs (by id for example).
 Then for state where order is important store an ordered array of the id's.
 This API does not provide id's on the returned objects, and in any case the objects inside each array are never modified by the app so this would not cause a bug here, but it's still good to try and avoid arrays in the store where possible I feel.
-- **Tech Debt:**: Generate API error class/object in catch block in the API Service, consume in effect rather than generate error in the effect.
+- **Tech Debt:** Generate API error class/object in catch block in the API Service, consume in effect rather than generate error in the effect.
 (Seperation of concerns)
-- **Tech Debt:**: In state I am tracking the API calls complete with a simple increment counter.
+- **Tech Debt:** In state I am tracking the API calls complete with a simple increment counter.
 This is not a suitable solution for several reasons.
-- **Feature**: Display errors, not just have them in reducer.
+- **Feature:** Display errors, not just have them in reducer.
 Have a way to clear them down.
-- **Tech Debt**: More unit tests, always more unit tests....
+- **Tech Debt:** More unit tests, always more unit tests....